fercastt/Android-Package-Remover-Interface/README.md

 ## How to use
 ### Option 1: List all packages and select for removal
+- Navigate up and down the list with the arrow keys.
 - With the space bar, select the package(s) you want to remove.
 - Press Enter to remove the package(s).
 - Confirm with "y" or cancel with "n".